 Curiosities: The Motto and the Primavera

-The motto “Only fate defeated them” has become an identity anthem for Torino.
-After the tragedy, it was the young players of the Primavera who finished the season in place of the fallen champions, still managing to win the title.
-This gesture underscores the deep spirit of sacrifice and belonging that has always characterized the granata team.
+The motto “Only fate defeated them” has become an enduring anthem for Torino supporters.
+After the tragedy, the club’s youth squad—the Primavera—stepped in to finish the season.
+Remarkably, they won the title, a gesture that reflects the deep sense of sacrifice, pride, and belonging that has always defined the granata spirit.

 Superga: A Place that Speaks to the Heart, as Well as to the Eyes

-Superga is not only a place linked to faith and the architectural history of Turin, but also an eternal symbol of the bond between sport, memory, and identity.
+Superga is not only a site of faith and architectural beauty—it is also an eternal symbol of the bond between sport, memory, and identity.
+For many, visiting Superga is both a visual and emotional experience, where history lives on in silence and remembrance.